 What you do is put the ice cream in the freezer and beat with a whisk every 30-45 minutes or until it freezes solid.

-The problem was I would often forget about it or I would freeze it shortly before going to bed (since I was working a full time job during the day and had to get my ice cream ready to shoot that upcoming weekend).
+The problem was I would often forget about it or would freeze it shortly before going to bed (since I was working a full time job during the day and had to get my ice cream ready to shoot that upcoming weekend).

 Although the ice cream was fine, the texture was a bit icier because nothing was breaking up the ice crystals that formed.